 Rose Kanusky is of counsel in the San Antonio office.
 For more than 25 years, she served her clients as trial and appellate counsel.
 Since 2015, Rose has focused her practice on local elections, annually advising approximately 35 local governments regarding legalities, logistics, and ethical considerations inherent in the conduct of local elections, primarily bond and tax elections.
 Rose has argued and briefed cases in state and federal courts on a wide range of topics, including those related to the electoral process.

 Highlights & Notable Transactions

-- Coordinated over 140 elections for schools, cities, counties, and other governmental entities.
+- Provided advice on hundreds of elections for schools, cities, counties, and other governmental entities.

 - Successfully defended election contests.

 - Successfully prosecuted lawsuits and appeals validating public securities.

 Professional & Community Affiliations

 Women in Public Finance

 San Antonio Bar Association